 The Certificate in Business (CIB) program provides non-business students the opportunity to earn a concentration in a clearly defined academic program in business.
 The coursework allows students to develop a foundational understanding of business and apply this to their specific field, such as international studies or engineering.
-In addition to careers related to their own fields, students who earn the certificate have also found job opportunities in management, marketing, and other business fields in the past.
+In addition to careers related to their own fields, students who earn the certificate have also found job opportunities in management, marketing, and other business fields.

 The certificate in business is for non-business students only.
 An application is required to be accepted into the CIB Program.
 Not all students are admitted, so it is important to make your application as strong as possible.
 There are no specific courses that must be taken before applying.
 If a student chooses to take CIB courses before being admitted, the courses will fulfill requirements after admission.